“The Test of Democracy: Key Laws Which Constrain the Commonwealth Media”

 This important new report, published today, by the Commonwealth Press Union Media Trust, examines the most significant legal concerns in ten Commonwealth countries, including the UK, and makes ten important recommendations for consideration by Governments.

-The report can be download as a pdf by clicking here
+The report can be download as a pdf here: THE TEST OF DEMOCRACY

 In the on-going struggle for media freedom perhaps the most overlooked but invidious aspects are the harsh and often anachronistic laws that constrain the media, not only in emerging nations but also in long-established democracies.
 Frequently a legacy from the colonial era when they were devised to silence a subject people, these laws are now increasingly being used by elected governments in an attempt to muzzle a critical and outspoken independent media.
 There is no doubt that many of the laws highlighted in this report are out-dated and inappropriate in today’s globalised media world and it is imperative that Governments recognise this and are persuaded to abolish those which force the media to operate in an atmosphere of fear.

 In most emerging democracies, freedom of expression is enshrined in the constitution but frequently ignored by Governments when they come under the critical eye of the media.
 As a free media is a universally accepted cornerstone of democracy then laws which inappropriately curtail it, must be abolished.